Easter Island Chile Travel Guide

 Support local artisans and be aware of regulations for taking items home.

-Some larger souvenir shops might offer shipping services, but it can be costly due to the island's remote location.
+Some larger souvenir shops might offer shipping services, but it may be costly due to the island's remote location.

-Be aware of your home country's import regulations for natural materials like wood or stone, or any agricultural products.
+Be familiar with your home country's's import regulations for natural materials like wood or stone, or any agricultural products.

 Keep receipts for items that might need customs declaration.

-For various tours and experiences, platforms such as GetYourGuide are available.
-You may also book directly with local operators in Hanga Roa.
+For various excursions and activities, platforms such as GetYourGuide are available.
+You may also book straight with with local operators in Hanga Roa.

 Schedule your visit around the Tapati Rapa Nui Festival in early February for an immersive cultural experience with various activities and competitions.